 Why should I care?

 It really depends, to be honest: What do you want out of your photography?
 If you are looking for convenience and holiday snaps, by all means, go for the first and best zoom lens.
-Hell, I’ll admit it freely: Most of my photos are taken with zoom lenses (I’ve got a Canon 28-135mm f/3.5 IS, a Sigma 17-35 f/2.8-4.0 and a Sigma 70-200 f/2.8 that I use extensively), but still, there’s a certain feeling of zen about using prime lenses.
+Hell, I’ve a few of them myself and love to use them, but still, there’s a certain feeling of zen about using prime lenses.
 They can be slightly limited, sure, but they’re also sharper than a surgeon’s scalpel, cheap as a bag of crisps, and they are just a better idea overall, especially as you are just learning about photography.

 Are prime lenses really such a good idea?

 Well, yes, I would argue so.
 I’m a frequent traveller and it isn’t unusual for me to get on a plane with just my camera body, a 50mm ƒ/1.4, and Canon PowerShot S95.